 All we otherwise have is this official statement from David Hewitt, Vice President and Studio Head at Monolith, who told us:

 "The stories our players share inspire us every day, and we are honored to take players on a unique personal journey, driven by the values embodied in Wonder Woman.
 The Nemesis System raised the bar for player-driven storytelling and we’re excited to push the open-world genre forward, combining cutting-edge action with inventive narratives to create a Wonder Woman game everyone will want to play."

 Wonder Woman trailer

 The upcoming Wonder Woman game will apparently have procedural storytelling.
-This was revealed in a recent tweet from the game’s narrative director Tony Elias, who said that development studio Monolith is looking for a senior game writer to work on Wonder Woman.
+This was revealed in a Tweet from the game’s narrative director Tony Elias, who said that development studio Monolith was looking for a senior game writer to work on Wonder Woman.

 Game writers!
 Monolith is looking for a Senior Game Writer to help us build our Wonder Woman game.
 Apart from creating characters and writing tons of excellent dialogue, you will learn more about procedural storytelling than you thought possible. https://t.co/nFrHDL73lTJune 8, 2022